 Becoming a Member of the Association of Jersey Charities is a fairly simple process.

-There is an annual subscription of £15 (first payable on joining and annually on 1st April thereafter) which will allow you access to the services of the AJC read here.
+There is an annual subscription of £15 (first payable on joining and annually on 1st April thereafter) which will allow you access to the services of the Association.
 Prospective Members are requested to view our Constitution before applying.
 The following will guide you through the necessary stages:

-Once you have submitted your application form, following the instructions online, you must also print, sign and forward it to the Administrator with the following documents:
+- Once you have submitted your application form, following the instructions online, you must also print, sign and forward it to the Administrator at PO Box 356, St Helier, JE4 9YZ, with the following documents:

 - A copy of Tax Exemption confirmation from the Comptroller of Income Tax

 - A copy of NPO (Jersey) Law 2008 confirmation letter

 - A copy of your constitution/trust deed (governing document) of your organisation